 Your candidate profile is essentially a list of qualities, characteristics, or past achievements that you want in a candidate.
 Creating a candidate profile is a highly-structured process.
 It means defining exactly what you want in a job candidate.
 With me so far?
 The end result should be a refined chart of four columns.
 Very professional, indeed.

-Our Skill Assesments can help you double check candidate skills you need.
+Our Skill Assessments can help you double-check candidate skills you need.

 Don’t forget!
 Each one of these must-have items should tie back to a measurable expectation.

 How’s THIS for a good list of “Must-Haves?”